-- The Foundation does NOT currently support non-MD/DO scientists working on basic science projects. - > Applicant must be affiliated with an accredited graduate or medical school. - Applicant must be able to commit a minimum of 75 percent full-time professional effort to research, academic career development, and other research related activities.
+- Non-MD/DOs submitting basic science projects must clearly demonstrate direct applicability to rheumatic diseases, relevance to the Foundation's mission and demonstrate a clear future career path in the field of rheumatology. - Applicant must be affiliated with an accredited graduate or medical school. - Applicant must be able to commit a minimum of 75 percent full-time professional effort to research, academic career development, and other research related activities.
 Candidates may not spend more than 25 percent in clinical and/or teaching activities.
-It is expected that about 50 percent of full-time professional effort will be spent on the Foundation funded project. - Receive acceptance by a mentor who will oversee the training and research experience. - Former or current recipients of research grants at the K level or higher, including institutional K, and past awardees of this or equivalent Foundation grants are NOT eligible to apply. - > Applicant may not apply for the Investigator Award in the same funding cycle. - > Individual may not apply for more than one Scientist Development Award per funding cycle. - Applicant is not eligible to receive funding from the Foundation's Career Development Bridge Funding Awards during the Scientist Development Award term.
+It is expected that about 50 percent of full-time professional effort will be spent on the Foundation funded project. - > Receive acceptance by a mentor who will oversee the training and research experience. - Former or current recipients of research grants at the K level or higher, including institutional K (e.g. K12 or KL2), and past awardees of this or equivalent Foundation grants or NIH intramural awards are NOT eligible to apply.

-➤ Investigators interested in using data from the ACR's RISE registry as part of their proposed research project must have their data use request approved before applying for funding.
+- Applicant may not apply for the Investigator Award in the same funding cycle. - > Individual may not apply for more than one Scientist Development Award per funding cycle. - Applicant is not eligible to receive funding from the Foundation's Career Development Bridge Funding Awards during the Scientist Development Award term. - Investigators interested in using data from the ACR's RISE registry as part of their proposed research project must have their data use request approved before applying for funding.
 Please visit RISE for Research for more information on RISE data.
-RISE data requests should be submitted at least 2 months prior to the Foundation's application deadline.